 When selecting a sorter for your shipping needs, you should know the number of pallet build locations required for your operation or the number of trailers that will need to be loaded simultaneously.

 Any successful system implementation requires a serious amount of preparation; selecting a new sortation system is no different.
 In addition to understanding how certain metrics will drive the sorter that you ultimately choose, it is critical that you consider your needs tomorrow and not forget about scalability for the future.

 Leaving expansion in a system for more destinations or to accommodate a growth in the business to the greatest extent practical is key in designing these systems.
 The goal is to design in a reasonable amount of growth while not overbuilding today and over-investing in idle capacity that goes unused for too long before it is needed.
-Your systems integrator can help you objectively review which sorters by which manufacturers make sense for your operation today and tomorrow.

 A trusted systems integrator like Conveyco can help you determine your best options for sortation automation.
 If you have any questions, please reach out for a consultation.